A listing of the things I use. (UPDATED Sep 2019)

 – Hardware –

-Pencils: My favorite pencil is the STAEDTLER Mars Micro mechanical pencils (with spring cushioned lead sleeve).
-I usually use either the blue or red .5mm lead from Pentel for my doodles.
+Pencils: My favorite sketching and doodling tool is my rOtring 800 mechanical pencil, which has the feature to retract the lead sleeve that the 600 does not (bend that tip once and the price difference is immediately worth it).
+I use either the blue or red .5mm lead from Pentel for my doodles.
 It gives me the fine precision of a mechanical pencil, while still being easy colors to separate from my inks in the computer.
 I have some Col-erase pencils too, if I’m doing something where I want the final product to be the original paper.

 Pens: After trying several different types and brands over the year, I finally settled on the Sakura Pigma Micron pens.
 They are the perfect compliment of quality ink in varying thicknesses for most things I would doodle.
 I usually use the 01 and 08 sizes, though I have a couple 005’s for finer details, and I attempt to use their brush pen on occasion.
-I still love my old favorite, the Pentel R204, but it’s not as reliable and is hard to find.
+I also use the Pentel pocket brush pen, which is my favorite of many brush pens I’ve tried.

 Paper: I have also found a favorite sketchbook in the Canson Universal 5.5 x 8.5 sketch pad.
 It’s the perfect size to easily slide into any bag I’m taking with me, and the paper holds up to everything I throw at it.